milesroberts-123/remove-sequences/README.md

 # remove-sequences

 It is sometimes helpful, for purposes of comparison, to generate sequence files that complement other sequences files.
 Complement, in this context, is a term from [set theory](https://en.wikipedia.org/wiki/Complement_%28set_theory%29).
-Briefly, the complement of set A is will be a set B, such that all of the elements in set B are all of the elements in the sample space that are NOT included in set A.
+Briefly, the complement of set A is a set B, such that all of the elements in set B are the elements in the sample space that are NOT included in set A.

 ## INPUT